 Norma Padrón, PhD

-Dr. Padrón, Associate Director Main Line Health Center for Population Health Research at the Lankenau Institute for Medical Research, recently accepted the nomination for the IAB Vice-Chair beginning in Jan.
-2017.
-Dr. Padrón’s main goal at Main Line Health is to translate her work and research into actionable strategies that contribute to the improvement of care delivery models and outcomes for patients.
-Her research uses novel methodologies to design care delivery and payment models to advance population health and has been funded by government agencies, including the National Science Foundation, the Agency for Healthcare Research and Quality, and private foundations, including the Robert Wood Johnson Foundation, WT Grant Foundation and NYS Health Foundation.
-She will work closely with Mr. James Gigliotti (IAB Chair) on CHOT-related duties and will serve as additional liaison between IAB members and Site Directors.
+Dr. Padrón, Associate Director Maine Line Health Center for Population Health Research at the Lankenau Institute for Medical Research, recently accepted the nomination for the IAB Vice Chair position in January 2017.
+Dr. Padrón’s main goal at Maine Line Health is to translate her work and research into actionable strategies that contribute to the improvement of care delivery models and outcomes for patients.
+Her research uses novel methodologies to design care delivery models and outcomes for patients.
+Her research uses novel methodologies to design care delivery and payment models to advance population health and has been funded by government agencies, including the National Science Foundation, the Agency for Healthcare Research and Quality, and private foundations, including the Robert Wood Johnson Foundation, WT Grant Foundation, and NYS Health Foundation.

 Eva K. Lee, PhD